Gilt0/optimal-execution/README.md

 <<<
 ...
 ```
 with prints on the screen every `n=throttle` seconds, as defined above.
-When you stop the extraction, a file is saved in data/json in the format `capture_symbol=BTCUSDT_throttle=5_start=1694867262_end=1694867272.json` where the timestamp will obviously be the ones of your start of the process and when when you stopped it.
+When you stop the extraction, a file is saved in data/json in the format `capture_symbol=BTCUSDT_throttle=5_start=1694867262_end=1694867272.json` where the timestamp will obviously be the ones of your start of the process and your end of it.

 ```javascript
 {